developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. (Optional) For the users or roles in the **Users** table, toggle the green checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Edit a Snowflake Source[​](#edit-a-snowflake-source "Direct link to Edit a Snowflake Source")
+## Edit a Snowflake Source

 To edit a Snowflake source:

 1. On the Datasets page, click **External Sources** at the bottom-left of the page.
 A list of sources is displayed.
 2. Hover over the external source and click the Settings ![This is the icon that represents the Source settings.](/images/icons/settings.png "Icon represents the Source settings.") icon that appears next to the source.
 3. In the Source Settings dialog, you cannot edit the name.
 Editing other parameters is optional.
-For parameters and advanced options, see [Configure Snowflake as a Source](#configure-snowflake-as-a-source).
+For parameters and advanced options, see Configure Snowflake as a Source.
 4. Click **Save**.

-## Remove a Snowflake Source[​](#remove-a-snowflake-source "Direct link to Remove a Snowflake Source")
+## Remove a Snowflake Source

 To remove a Snowflake source, perform these steps: